 I was thinking about a book, written by a friend of mine entitled The End of the American Century.
 The author is Steve Schlossstein (yes indeed 3 Ss), a world-renowned expert on all things Asian.

 Steve published his influential works way back in 1989.
 It prompts me to revisit the idea with a new twist.
-28 years of past time.
+Twenty-eight years of past time.

-Are we threatened by the rise Asia’s Little Tigers as Steve postulated?
+Are we threatened by the rise of Asia’s Little Tigers as Steve postulated?
 I’m not so sure.

 Remember that Steve wrote the tome before the collapse of the Soviet Union and the Gulf War(s).
 Steve saw our importance and influence declining after the dominance of the 20th century.
 I fear he may have been right.

 Not a redistribution of economic clout

 Steve would never have imagined the world we live in.
 He is a man of letters.
 Educated, erudite, well read, well travelled and thoughtful.
 Like the rest of us, he never would have imagined Facebook, Twitter, LinkedIn (I am connected with him on LinkedIn).
 Steve believed in FACTS.
 Still does, I am sure.

 Asia’s Little Tigers are why the end of the American century is suddenly upon us.
 Our ignorance and arrogance.
 The oceans that buffered the US from the rest of the world are not so huge as they once were.

 What happens in Kuwait, Afghanistan, North Korea and the Pakistans of the world knock loudly on our front door.